UniverseTBD/AstroLLaVA/README.md

 # AstroLLaVA 🚀 🌋 🦙

-AstroLLaVA is a visual language model for astronomy that enables interaction with astronomical imagery through natural dialogue.
+AstroLLaVA is a vision language model for astronomy that enables interaction with astronomical imagery through natural dialogue.
 Built on the LLaVA architecture, it has been fine-tuned on a dataset of ~30k astronomical images with captions and question-answer pairs.

 ## Quickstart instructions